RoloEdits/scrapetoon/README.md

 That's where story specific projects come in.
 These projects are there to get extra data otherwise not provided by the more generic scraping already provided.
 Like season number, season chapter, as well as comment data, such as amount a chapter has as well as the actual comments themselves.
 Being able to tailor what you get that's unique to a story could allow for a more fined grained experience.

-I myself will provided an example project as part of the documentation, that being the tower-of-god project folder.
+I myself will provide an example project as part of the documentation, that being the tower-of-god project folder.
 And I will use that to document all the steps necessary to adapt what was done if you would want to make a project on your own.

-In light of the more focused and slightly more technical requirements comes with it a runtime dependency.
+In light of the more focused, and slightly more technical requirements, comes with it a runtime dependency.
 [ChromeDriver](https://chromedriver.chromium.org/downloads).
 To know which one to download you can just open up chrome and check the version you have.
 Download the matching major release version.
 107, 108, 109, etc.

+## Making Your Own Series Project
+### Step 1

+Copy the folder and then rename it to the story you want.
+In the new renamed folder, open the `Cargo.toml` file and then change the package name to match the folder name.

+After that add the folder name to the `Cargo.toml` file of the base directory.

+Inside of main rename the name `use <project name>::config;` and `<project name>::parse_chapters` to match with the new names.

+### Skipping and Bad Page Loads

+As a general rule of thumb if there needed to be an offset, there needs to be some skipping done.
+The same number as the amount offset by.

 # License